10 Best Spots on Earth to Watch the Auroras

 Jekaterina Nikitina/Taxi/Getty Images

-Norway is a popular destination for aurora seekers, with Tromsø often at the top of the list.
-The city is in the Northern Lights zone, and it's located north of the Arctic Circle, making it closer to the northern pole [source: Fjord Travel].
+Northern Norway is a popular destination for aurora seekers, with Tromsø often at the top of the list.
+The city is in the Northern Lights zone and located north of the Arctic Circle, making it closer to the North Pole [source: Fjord Travel].

-While aurora viewings are never guaranteed, in Tromsø they're pretty close: About half of the city's dark, clear nights boast excellent light shows [source: Hansen].
-And, covered in darkness for about nine months out of the year, the aurora can often be seen in the afternoons there, too [source: Fjord Travel].
+While you can never be 100 percent certain of an aurora viewing, in Tromsø, it's as close to a guarantee as possible: About half of the city's dark, and clear nights boast excellent light shows [source: Hansen].
+And because darkness covers the city about nine months out of the year, you can often see the aurora in the afternoons, too [source: Fjord Travel].

 Hotels in Tromsø will often offer Aurora Borealis wake-up calls, just in case you fall asleep before the lights show up.

-The Kola Peninsula is known for cloudy skies, but if you happen to catch a clear night in a prime viewing month, you just might see a light show.
+The Kola Peninsula has cloudy skies, but if you happen to catch a clear night in a prime viewing month, you just might see a light show.

 Yevgen Timashov/E+/Getty Images